-Operations Director, Facility Coordinator and Equipment Coordinator have the authority to order equipment.
+Operations Director, Facility Coordinator and Equipment Coordinator have the authority to order house league and REP/Thunder equipment.

 Purchases greater than \$500 will require the approval of the Executive.

 3.2 Uniforms

 - a.
 Only the Uniform Coordinator may purchase uniforms. - b.
 Purchases greater than \$500 will require the approval of the Executive. - c.
 All new jerseys must be approved by and belong to the Association.